Y'ear 4 Life of LAB.. Sift! Blog 6

 First let's remember how David began his legacy over Philistine territory with his win over Goliath.
 Most of us know the story, but do we know the story of "the scape-goat"?
 In Jewish tradition, the scapegoat or the institution of the scape-goat happens when a priest places his hands on a goat for the enumerating of the people's sins.
 The goat is taken then by envoy and let go.
 This special envoy then undergoes a ritual purification upon its return.
 This is called an "impassable wilderness" for the goat.

-In the case of David who is anointed to be King and takes victory over Goliath..
+In the case of David who is anointed to be king and takes victory over Goliath..
 He then enters an impassable wilderness.
 In Sift, we've covered David's record and journey to becoming a more intelligent warrior.
-Along the series the statement has been, "The game of sift is "What do you hear?".
+Throughout this series the question has been, "What do you hear?".

 But what did you hear?